open-quantum-safe/liboqs/src/sig/picnic/external/README.md

 The Picnic signature scheme is a family of digital signature schemes secure against attacks by quantum computers.
 This repository contains an optimized implementation of these schemes.
 The scheme and parameter sets are specified in the [Picnic Specification Document](https://github.com/Microsoft/Picnic/blob/master/spec.pdf).
 The public API of the library and the serialization format is compatible with the [reference implementation](https://github.com/Microsoft/Picnic).

 Research paper describing the signature scheme and the optimizations are also available:
-* **Post-Quantum Zero-Knowledge and Signatures from Symmetric-Key Primitives** Melissa Chase and David Derler and Steven Goldfeder and Claudio Orlandi and Sebastian Ramacher and Christian Rechberger and Daniel Slamanig and Greg Zaverucha. *In Proceedings of ACM CCS 2017*. *[Cryptology ePrint Archive: Report 2017/279](http://eprint.iacr.org/2017/279)*
+* **Post-Quantum Zero-Knowledge and Signatures from Symmetric-Key Primitives** Melissa Chase and David Derler and Steven Goldfeder and Claudio Orlandi and Sebastian Ramacher and Christian Rechberger and Daniel Slamanig and Greg Zaverucha. *In Proceedings of ACM CCS 2017*. *[Cryptology ePrint Archive: Report 2017/279](https://eprint.iacr.org/2017/279)*
-* **Improved Non-Interactive Zero Knowledge with Applications to Post-Quantum Signatures** Jonathan Katz and Vladimir Kolesnikov and Xiao Wang. *In Proceedings of ACM CCS 2018*. *[Cryptology ePrint Archive: Report 2018/475](http://eprint.iacr.org/2018/475)*
+* **Improved Non-Interactive Zero Knowledge with Applications to Post-Quantum Signatures** Jonathan Katz and Vladimir Kolesnikov and Xiao Wang. *In Proceedings of ACM CCS 2018*. *[Cryptology ePrint Archive: Report 2018/475](https://eprint.iacr.org/2018/475)*
-* **Linear Equivalence of Block Ciphers with Partial Non-Linear Layers: Application to LowMC** Itai Dinur and Daniel Kales and Angela Promitzer and Sebastian Ramacher and Christian Rechberger. *In Proceedings of Eurocrypt 2019*. *[Cryptology ePrint Archive: Report 2018/772](http://eprint.iacr.org/2018/772)*
+* **Linear Equivalence of Block Ciphers with Partial Non-Linear Layers: Application to LowMC** Itai Dinur and Daniel Kales and Angela Promitzer and Sebastian Ramacher and Christian Rechberger. *In Proceedings of Eurocrypt 2019*. *[Cryptology ePrint Archive: Report 2018/772](https://eprint.iacr.org/2018/772)*
+* **Improving the Performance of the Picnic Signature Scheme** Daniel Kales and Greg Zaverucha. *[Cryptology ePrint Archive: Report 2020/427](https://eprint.iacr.org/2020/427)*

 Packages
 --------